Bango1999/S3/README.md

    Set them according to your personal server/setup.
 Defaults should mostly be fine.

   5a) If Windows, run the file S3_Debug.bat<br />
-  5b) If not Windows, test by running 'node server.js -v' in the cmd prompt window<br />
+  5b) If not Windows, test by running 'node server.js -v' in the terminal window<br />
-    By default it will run once a minute, so be patient while you wait for it to log its first attempt.<br />
-    When you start seeing logs, use them to troubleshoot or confirm everything is working.<br/>
-    ctrl + c to terminate the node application running in the cmd window.

 ## API Reference